 What are good sources of probiotic-rich foods?

-Probiotic-rich foods include yogurt with live cultures, kefir, barrel-fermented sauerkraut or pickles with live cultures (you will find these in the refrigerator section of your natural foods store), kimchee, kombucha, etc. Remember, cooking and sterilization kills the good probiotic organisms so you need to read the product label to confirm that food was not processed in a way that kills the good probiotic cultures.
+Remember, cooking and sterilization kills the good probiotic organisms.
+When you are buying fermented foods, you need to read the product label to confirm that food was not processed in a way that kills the good probiotic cultures.

-You can also take a high-quality probiotic supplement, but remember probiotic germs are alive and only work for you if you take a probiotic preparation that has kept the organisms alive.
+You can also take a high-quality probiotic supplement to replenish your good gut microbiota, but remember probiotic germs are alive and only work for you if you take a probiotic preparation that has kept the organisms alive.
 I have my doubts about probiotic capsules packaged and stored at room temperature on a store shelf and recommend that you ask an expert at your natural food store to recommend a high-quality supplement.
+At a minimum, be sure they have been kept refrigerated.